eleith/emailjs/Readme.md

 	// options is an object with the following keys options =
 	{
-		username // username for logging into smtp password // password for logging into smtp host		// smtp host
+		user 		// username for logging into smtp password // password for logging into smtp host		// smtp host
 		port		// smtp port (if null a standard port number will be used)